Texas Wrestling Academy: History

 After briefly retiring from active wrestling in 1998 after back surgery, Shawn Michaels opened the Shawn Michaels Wrestling Academy on April 5, 1999, with Ken Johnson, Jose Lothario and Rudy Boy Gonzalez.

 They also started a professional wrestling promotion to go along with the school called the Texas Wrestling Alliance (TWA).

 Tribute show

 A tribute to Lance Cade, who trained at the SMWA, took place on March 5, 2011, at the Texas Wrestling Academy gym in San Antonio, Texas.
-Cade died on August 13, 2010, as a result of heart failure.
+Cade died on August 13, 2010, as a result of accidental drug overdose.